Sidney A. Olson: Legacy

 Olson published over 700 articles with a by-line for the Washington Post, many of them about politics.
 He covered FDR, the Senate, the Courts, national conventions and committee meetings.
 He was invited to the White House on numerous occasions, both to cover stories and to attend social events including the 1936 Correspondents Dinner.

 The World War II dispatches Olson wrote for TIME and LIFE were noteworthy for their depth of detail, insights about military strategy, and careful observations about human suffering.
 Olson was one of the first people to enter Dachau concentration camp as it was being liberated on April 29, 1945; his coverage for TIME and LIFE of that day's horrors (TIME, May 8, 1945; LIFE, May 14, 1945) has been cited in numerous books and articles.

+In 2024, his WWII letters and dispatches were published in Following the Front: The Dispatches of World War II Correspondent Sidney A. Olson.

-Olson created “The American Road” campaign for Ford while at Kenyon & Eckhardt.
+Olson created "The American Road" campaign for Ford while at Kenyon & Eckhardt.
+While at JWT, he was a member of Lee Iacocca's Fairlane Committee, which oversaw the creation of the Ford Mustang.